 When I started my first job nearly a decade ago, I thought that the best way to get things done at work was to plough right through tasks and keep going until the work was done.
 After all, if it had worked in college, it would work in the real world, right?

 It took me years to realize that this approach was the fast track to burnout.
 When you’re in college, you have defined end points, be they mid-term breaks, semester breaks, or of course the end of the program.
-But work doesn’t work that way; If you kept going till the work was done, you’d never stop!
+That’s not how work works obviously.
+If you kept going till the work was done, you’d never stop, until you crashed.
 There are always special projects to complete and must-hit goals or deadlines to meet.
 But that doesn’t mean that you can’t stop or take a clear break.

 No matter what stage of your career you’re in, you need to set up pre-defined breaks and rest.
 The rest helps in a variety of ways: